joey101937/JEngine/README.md

 To make your game accept user keyboard/mouse input, create a class that extends InputHandler, then set an instance of that class to be the inputhandler for your game using **setInputHandler(InputHandler in)** in the Game class.
 Inside your inputHandler class you have acess to all mouse listener, mouse motion listener, and key listener methods as well as the **locationOfMouse(MouseEvent e)** method which provides the coordinate point of the mouse during the given mouse event *in terms of the game world*.

 # Scenes/Games
-To start a JEngine project, you must first have your base scene.
-Instances of the Game class are scenes and represent distinct gameworlds within, created using **new Game(BufferedImage) background);**.
-You must also have a **Window** to put that game in.
-The window is the JFrame that actually holds the scene(s) and presents them to the user.
-Create using **new Window(Game myGame);**
+To start a JEngine project, you must first have your base Game.
+Instances of the Game class are scenes and represent distinct gameworlds within.
+Created using **new Game(BufferedImage) background);**.
+To view it, you must also have a **Window** to put that game in.
+The window is the JFrame that holds the scene(s) and presents them to the user.
+Create using **new Window(Game myGame);** Game class should be created *before* the Window.

-To start the world, call the .start() method on your Game instance.
+To make the Game start running, call the .start() method on your Game instance.

 Games's core loop involves *ticking* and *rendering*.
 Ticking runs 60 times per second by default (change using Main.ticksPerSecond).
 Ticking updates all objects within the world logically.
 GameObject2s, which are objects that exist in the world, all have tick() methods that run whenever their parent game ticks.
 Render is the same system except render deals exclusively with visual effect rendering using the passed Graphics2D object from Java AWT.